cuplsensor/cuplcodec/docs/specification/impl.rst

    The encoder maintains :cpp:member:`pairhistory`, a RAM-based shadow of the EEPROM circular buffer.
    It consumes a lot of RAM, but this is unavoidable.

-   On each call to :cpp:func:`cbuf_pushsample`, the sample is appended to :cpp:member:`pairhistory` by :cpp:func:`pairhist_push`.
+   On each call to :cpp:func:`enc_pushsample`, the sample is appended to :cpp:member:`pairhistory` by :cpp:func:`pairhist_push`.
 The hash (MD5 or HMAC) is calculated with :cpp:func:`pairhist_hash`.
    This outputs a 9 byte structure (:cpp:type:`hashn_t`).
 It is converted to base64 (:cpp:member:`hashnb64`)
    before it is written to the endstop demis (:need:`CODEC_SPEC_13`).